simranhundal/Cellular-Automation/README.md

 # Cellular Automaton
-An elementary cellular automations made in python.
+An elementary cellular automaton made in python.
 Using matplotlib to display rules 0-255 in a binary graph.